KingFelix/emerald/_posts/2019-08-13-introduction.md

 **How is this possible?**

-We made a program that compares your raw data after genotyping with a database with traits and disease.
- After genotyping not every company gives you the option to look at your health.
  Our group decided that we wanted to make a open source program so people can educate themselves about their DNA.
 Ater you do the genotyping you get raw data consists of SNPs and alleles that are associate with the SNPs.

  **Single-nucleotide polymorphism (SNP)**